 3rd Step – Loading

-The concluding step is the act of loading the datasets that have been extracted and transformed earlier, into the target database.
+The concluding step in the three-step data ETL process is loading the datasets that have been extracted and transformed earlier into the target database.
 There are two ways to go about it; the first is a SQL insert routine that involves the manual insertion of each record in every row of your target database table.
-While, the other loading approach uses a process called bulk load of data, reserved for massive data loading.
+The other loading approach uses a bulk load of data, reserved for massive data loading.

 - Load well transformed datasets through bulk loading.